chrisfarnham/seefarblog/_sections/First_Morse_Code_Contact.md

 Everyone has to start somewhere.
 I couldn't do drills forever and many friends online were encouraging me to just begin.

+### Parks on the Air formula for CW contacts

-I have mainly focused on hunting Parks on the Air (POTA) activators because the exchange for this style of contact is very quick and formulaic.
+I have mainly focused on hunting [Parks on the Air (POTA)](https://pota.app/#/) activators because these exchanges are quick and formulaic.
 Also, I can use the POTA website to learn their call sign ahead of time.
-This means that I can tune into their frequency, listen for their announcement and verify their call sign.
-Then I only need to respond with my own call sign, my state and provide a signal report.
+Then I only need to tune into their frequency and listen for their call.
+I respond with my own call sign, my state and provide a signal report.

+> POTA CW exchanges are easy for beginners because they follow a short formula and
+> the POTA site provides the caller's call sign beforehand.

 I've been using the following "formula" as a CW POTA hunter:

-    Activator: CQ CQ CQ POTA [their call]
+    Activator: CQ CQ CQ POTA [activator call]
     Hunter (me): W1YTQ
-    Activator: W1YTQ TU 599
+    Activator: W1YTQ GM UR 599 599 BK
-    Hunter (me): TU 599 MA 73 (my state)
+    Hunter (me): GM UR 599 599 MA MA 73 BK
-    Activator: TU FER [their state/location] 73 QRC [their call]
+    Activator: TU ES 73 DE [activator call] K
+    Hunter (me): K

+The formula above translates to:

+    Activator: I'm POTA hunter [activator call] looking for anyone out there Hunter (me): Hello, I'm W1YTQ
+    Activator: W1YTQ, good morning, you have a strong signal Hunter (me): Good morning.
+Your signal is strong in Massachusetts, good luck
+    Activator: Thank you and good luck from [activator call]

-As you can see from the quick exchange above, I only need to provide my own call sign, a signal report an my state of MA.
+As you can see from the quick exchange above, I only need to provide my own call sign, a signal report and my state.
-The formula varies a bit but POTA CW activations are short and the POTA site provides a lot of info up front to help me along.
+The formula varies a bit but POTA CW activations are short and the POTA site provides information beforehand to help me along.

+I found this YouTube [video that walks through POTA exchanges](https://youtu.be/Fq3teRrNypA?si=uCMArsfFdqezxE3E) really helpful.
+If you watch the video you can see there is more nuance to POTA exchanges than what I describe above.
+But I really needed to keep it simple to get started.

 ### First confirmed CW QSO

-A POTA hunter, KG8SO, finally confirmed a QSO with me from Hillcrest State Gameland in Michigan.
+A POTA hunter, [KG8SO](https://www.qrz.com/db/KG8SO), finally confirmed a QSO with me from Hillcrest State Gameland in Michigan.

 ![Screenshot of POTA website showing a confirmed CW contact between W1YTQ and KG8CO](Screenshot from 2023-10-10 08-18-05.png)

 Seeing a hunter's POTA log with my call sign as a CW contact was better than any award.
 I have a long way to go but that first contact is the culmination of about a year of learning CW alone.

-I know that my CW operation is slow and rough.
-But I'd reached the point where I needed to just start.
-I have so much to learn in this space.
-I need to be patient with myself because I've made a lot of mistakes.

 ## My history with CW